nicklockwood/StandardPaths/README.md

     - (NSString *)scaleSuffix;

-This method returns the @2x suffix if found, or @"" if not.
+This method returns the scale factor suffix if found, or an empty string if not.

+    - (BOOL)hasScaleSuffix;

+Return YES if the string has an @xx scale suffix and NO if not.

+    - (NSString *)stringByAppendingRetinaSuffix;

+This method will append an @2x suffix to the string path.
+It is equivalent to calling `stringByAppendingSuffixForScale:` with a scale of 2.0.

+    - (NSString *)stringByAppendingRetinaSuffixIfDeviceIsRetina;

+This method will append an @2x suffix to the string path if the device has a Retina display.
+It is equivalent to calling `stringByAppendingDeviceScaleSuffix`.

+    - (NSString *)stringByDeletingRetinaSuffix;

+This method will delete the @2x suffix from the string, or do nothing if that suffix is not present.
+Unlike the `stringByDeletingScaleSuffix` method, it will not remove other scale suffix values.

     - (BOOL)hasRetinaSuffix;

 Return YES if the string has an @2x retina suffix and NO if not.

     - (NSString *)stringByAppendingHDSuffix;

 This method appends the -hd suffix to the string to indicate a Retina iPhone or large-screen device such as an iPad or Mac.
 See the Image file suffixes section below for more information.